 Phoenix Wright: Usually...
 Well, usually, the real killer confesses his or her guilt.
 And now that I think about it, this is the first time someone hasn't.

 This is a popular way to avert the Fridge Logic inherent in Conviction by Contradiction; in this case, catching the witness in a lie doesn't prove they're the culprit; it just convinces them the jig is up so they'll convict themselves by confessing.
 When played straight, this one is also a subtrope of Hollywood Law—defense attorneys often discredit witnesses through various means and posit other potential suspects (named or unnamed), but forcing a confession is difficult to do without being disbarred.
-In the United States and the United Kingdom, forcing the defence to prove that someone else is guilty is Shifting the Burden of Proof (in a criminal case), but this is rarely mentioned in media, as it removes the "solve the mystery" element.
+In the United States and the United Kingdom, forcing the defense to prove that someone else is guilty is Shifting the Burden of Proof (in a criminal case), but this is rarely mentioned in media, as it removes the "solve the mystery" element.

 - Perry Mason's success rate was parodied in one episode of "Little Annie Fanny".
 As soon as the police announced that detective "Mason Dixon" was investigating, some random nearby onlooker would scream out "I confess!
 I confess!
 I haven't got a chance if Mason Dixon is on the case!"

 - One strip of The Far Side has a cow confess to the crime while serving on the jury.